sdaveygargan/Workshop-1/README.md

 * **Canvas - Text UI** - This GameObject is not part of the Player scene but is part of the Player User Interface.
 * **Text 3D Object** - Text as an Object which is part of the player scene.

-Everything in Unity needs to be part of a `GameObject`, but not all GameObjects need a visual body (`Main Camera` does not have a body).
-GameObjects can be Empty!
+Everything in Unity needs to be part of a `GameObject`, but not all GameObjects need a visual body (e.g. `Main Camera`).
+GameObjects can also be completely empty!

 # Inspector

-Click on the top ball, and then look at the `Inspector` (on the right) where you can see diferent `Components`.
+Click on the 'Top Ball' object, and then look at the `Inspector` (on the right) where you can see different `Components`.
 The components are `Sphere (Mesh Filter)`, `Mesh Renderer`, `Sphere Collider`, `Rigidbody`, `Change Color On Collision (Script)`, and `Default-Material`.
 To learn more about them click on the `?` and read the documentation from Unity.

 ![Learn Components](Demo/LearnComponents.gif)